 He nodded and smiled.
 “For me, it’s no problem,” said Hans.
 “But ze girls will be ferry angry.”

 “Vi, er why?”
-I said.
+I asked.

 “It is my job to put towels on ze front row sun loungers at ze beach,” said Hans, shrugging.
 “Now the verdammt Englanders vill beat us to it.”